 - No GRE or standardized tests required.

-- Sequential courses based on a master schedule.
+- Sequential and asynchronous courses that follow a master course schedule.

 - Up to 12 eligible master-level credits are considered for transfer.